-- Employment will be verified on all requests to ensure full-time status in a news/editorial capacity or assigned freelance work.
+- Employment will be verified on all requests to ensure full-time status in a professional news/editorial capacity or assigned freelance work.
 Once verification is complete, an email confirmation will be sent from Disneyland Resort Public Relations.

 Qualifying positions include the following in these news-related categories:

-Broadcast Media: News Directors, News Producers, News/Sports Reporters, Managing/Assignment/Planning Editors, News Writers, Editorial Web Producers, Photojournalists and Meteorologists
+Broadcast Media: News Directors, News Producers, News/Anchors/Reporters, Managing/Assignment/Planning Editors, News Writers, Editorial Web Producers, Photojournalists and Meteorologists, News Radio Editorial Staff.

 Print Media: Editors*, News Reporters, Photojournalists, Publishers, Managing/Assignment Editors, Freelance writers with assignments.

 Online Media: Freelance Writers with assignments from established news organizations, editors affiliated with established news organizations, or approved online media affiliated with an established website that features travel, lifestyle or entertainment news.

 *Editors in travel, lifestyle, entertainment, business, consumer or related fields.

 - In general, the only “director” position that qualifies for tickets is the News Director over a newsroom, not technical directors, floor directors, newscast directors, studio directors, producers/directors, etc.

-- Additional positions that do not qualify for Disneyland Public Relations courtesy tickets include sales, graphic artists, promotions staff, technical, public relations, clerical, engineering, management, production, staff assistants, video editors, station managers, general managers and disc jockeys, and programming or reality TV producers and staff.
+- Additional positions that do not qualify for Disneyland Public Relations courtesy tickets include sales, graphic artists, promotions staff, technical, public relations, clerical, academic, engineering, management, production, staff assistants, video editors, station managers, general managers and disc jockeys, talk show staff and programming or reality TV producers and staff.

 - We cannot offer complimentary media tickets to freelancers without assignments.
 Freelancers are required to ask their assigning editors to make the request on their behalf, with information about their assignment and estimated date for broadcast/publication.